mjhouse/website/content/posts/mmorpgs-2025-4-4.md

 +++

 ![Level 1 MMO characters]( /website/images/lvl1_mmo_characters.jpg)
-<small>Just nine more crabs, man, and then I'll turn in the quest, get a beginners sword
+<small>Just nine more giant crabs, man, and then I'll turn in the quest, get a beginners sword
 and move on to killing giant rats...</small>

 I've been playing a lot of [Albion Online](https://albiononline.com/home).
 It's... not very good.